-Below are some helpful hints related to Journal Entry management in Qvinci.
+Below are some helpful tips for Journal Entry management in Qvinci.

 General Journal Entry Information

-- Once a JE has been successfully sync'd to QuickBooks it can no longer be edited in Qvinci.
-If an edit is necessary, another JE can be created, or the user may perform edits from inside of the QuickBooks file as well.
+- Once a JE has been successfully synced to QuickBooks it can no longer be edited in Qvinci.
+If an edit is necessary, another JE can be created, or the user may perform edits from inside the QuickBooks file.

-- The maximum character limit for Journal Entry numbers is 11 characters.
-These may be alpha-numeric in nature, but are not actually required at all.
+- The maximum character limit for Journal Entry numbers is 11.
+These may be alpha-numeric but are not required.
 You may leave this field blank.

-- Negative values may not be used in the Debit and Credit columns.
-IE: a negative credit is considered a debit.
+- Negative values may not be used in the Debit and Credit columns (i.e., negative credit is considered a debit).
 Enter the value as such.

-- If a user re-links a file to Qvinci any previously sync'd Journal Entries will still appear in QuickBooks.
-However, the Journal Entry Management screen in Qvinci will not contain the prior JE history.
+- If a user re-links a file to Qvinci, any previously synced Journal Entries will still appear in QuickBooks.
+However, the Journal Entry Management screen in Qvinci will not contain prior JE history.

-- The JE cell in the Portal will appear with a RED background when a JE exists in Qvinci that has not yet been sync'd to QuickBooks.
-The JE cell will turn white again when all JEs for that Entity have been sync'd to QuickBooks.
+- The JE cell in the Portal will appear with a RED background when a JE exists in Qvinci that has not yet been synced to QuickBooks.
+The JE cell will turn white again when all JEs for that Entity have been synced to QuickBooks.

 - Qvinci's JE management allows for users to enter JEs for QuickBooks classes or locations even if the Entity is not utilizing the sync-by-class method in Qvinci.
 This is because JEs tie to the General Ledger, which shows the entirety of the QuickBooks file makeup.

-- Approved JEs automatically get incorporated into the Profit and Loss (not when Budget is enabled though), Profit and Loss - Weekly, and Balance Sheet reports in Qvinci even if they have not yet sync'd to QuickBooks.
+- Approved JEs automatically get incorporated into the Profit and Loss (not when Budget is enabled though), Profit and Loss - Weekly, and Balance Sheet reports in Qvinci even if they have not yet synced to QuickBooks.
 Unapproving a JE will remove it from those reports in Qvinci.
-As such it is possible that Qvinci reports may not match QuickBooks reports due to "Pending JEs".
-Upon the next sync users will find those JEs exist in QuickBooks.
+As such it is possible that Qvinci reports may not match QuickBooks reports due to "Pending JEs."
+Upon the next sync, users will find that those JEs exist in QuickBooks.

 Journal Entry Info Related to A/P or A/R Accounts